 - Drought hardy, but likes regular water, particularly during summer.

 Roots: The roots are not aggressive.

-This Aloe, when in full flower, is certainly a show stopper.
+When in full flower, Aloe arborescens is certainly a show stopper.

 - Sunbirds and other birds will visit the flowers for the nectar.